FormalIngenieroniel/FormalIngenieroniel/README.md

 > 🗣 A convolutional autoencoder that gets latent representations and evaluates them.
 > 👩‍💻 Use a temporal wrapper, featuring Gru-bi RRN, 3D convolutions, and sequence preprocessing.
-> 💡 Includes L2 and cosine distance to effectively evaluate the project.
+> 💡 Includes L2 and cosine distance to effectively evaluate each language trained.

 ### Agentic IA – Sleep Coach